Shaman Class Overview

 Restoration is a solid healer, capable of strong area healing with Chain Heal and strong single-target healing with the new Riptide and related Tidal Waves.
 They also have a few great PvP compositions, making them an excellent all-round healer.

-Shamans are fine levelers, with Enhancement being particularly strong due to requiring no drinking downtime and having the capability to constantly do very large pulls with Fire Nova and Shamanistic Rage.
+Shaman excels at leveling while using the Enhancement spec, being particularly strong due to not requiring drinking, which results in downtime, and having the capability to constantly do large pulls with Fire Nova and Shamanistic Rage.
 Regardless, Elemental can also get the job done with decent efficiency, as can Restoration if you are in a group.

 What weapon imbues should I use as a Shaman in Wrath Classic?

 For the most part, you will use Flametongue Weapon when DPSing and Earthliving Weapon when healing.
 There is extra nuance for Enhancement where you can use Windfury Weapon on your main-hand instead of Flametongue if using a high DPS weapon and focusing on single-target.